nelson-wpwang/accessors/runtimes/README.md

 access to accessor parameters, and providing access to host resources (e.g. a reasonable `print` mechanism).

-**This document describes accesor runtime version 0.1, which is subject to change until its formal release.**
+**This document describes accessor runtime version 0.1, which is subject to change until its formal release.**